This post may contain affiliate links. Please see my disclosure policy for details.

 Outlander series 4 location

-It was used for filming in series 4.
+It was used as a Glasgow Outlander filming location in series 4.
 Firstly, for the theatre scenes when Claire and Jamie go to watch a performance at the Wilmington Theatre.

 Secondly, when Frank talks to Brianna about moving back to England with him in the 1960s.